 Welcome to England's North East

-This region was the northern frontier of the Roman Empire and the heartland of the powerful Kingdom of Northumbria.
+The North East was the northern frontier of the Roman Empire and the heartland of the powerful Kingdom of Northumbria.
 It was the land most deeply entrenched in the ancient border struggles with Scotland.
-It is the land of magnificent castles and fortified towers, of war-like Prince Bishops and home to a wonderful World Heritage cathedral.
-It is the home to the Tyne, the Wear and the Tees, three of England's most widely-famed rivers, each with their own distinct identity, rich industrial heritage and now the home to impressive, stylish and modern cultural developments.
+It is a land of magnificent castles and fortified towers, of Prince Bishops and a wonderful World Heritage cathedral.
+It is the home to the Tyne, the Wear and the Tees, three of England's most widely-famed rivers, each with their own distinct identity, rich industrial heritage and now the focus of impressive, inspiring modern cultural developments.

 The two historic counties of Northumberland and Durham are a major part of the site and you can explore the history of different towns and localities within these regions.
-The Northumberland section transports you to pages on Alnwick, Bamburgh, Berwick-upon-Tweed, Lindisfarne or Hadrian's Wall, while the County Durham section delivers you to bonny Barnard Castle in Teesdale, Weardale and a whole section of pages featuring the beautiful cathedral City of Durham.
+The Northumberland section takes you to pages on Alnwick, Bamburgh, Berwick-upon-Tweed, Lindisfarne or Hadrian's Wall, while the County Durham section delivers you to bonny Barnard Castle in Teesdale to Weardale and a whole section of pages featuring the beautiful cathedral City of Durham.

 A major part of this website is the fascinating 'Roots of the Region' section that explores the origins of the region's dialect, place-names and people.
 Lots of different history themes are also featured in this site with a year-by- year history of the region focusing on the Romans, the Anglo-Saxon Kingdom of Northumbria, the Norman and Medieval period, the Tudor, Stuart and Georgian era and of course the massive industrial developments of the nineteenth century through to modern times.